 The PCRMD 1-3 service plan allows for the ability to pay for administration, operations and maintenance associated with the public improvements as necessary from the PCRMD operating revenue.
-The General Fund Mill Levy at December 31, 2018, was 10.000 mills for PCRMD 1 and 3.
+The General Fund Mill Levy at December 31, 2019, was 11.055 and 10.000 mills for PCRMD 1 and 3, respectively.
 The property taxes generated, net of fees, were transferred to PCRMD 2, the operating district, which pays all administrative expenditures for the Districts pursuant to the Districts' Administrative Services Agreement.

 The maximum debt mill levy allowed by the service plan is 50.000 mills, as adjusted for changes in the method of calculating assessed value.
-The maximum debt mill levy at December 31, 2018, was 40.000 mills for Promenade at Castle Rock Metropolitan District No. 1 and No. 3.
+The maximum debt mill levy at December 31, 2019, was 44.222 and 40.000 mills for Promenade at Castle Rock Metropolitan District No. 1 and No. 3, respectively.
 The property taxes generated, net of fees, were transferred to PCRMD 1, the financing district, which pays all debt service payments.